comma-compliance/signal-capture/README.md

 ### Our Commitment

 We believe people should be able to manage their own data **without giving up their privacy**.
-Our goal is to make useful, ethical tools for organizations that need to follow rules — without betraying the trust and values that Signal stands for.
+Our goal is to make useful, ethical tools for organizations that need to follow rules without betraying the trust and values that Signal stands for.
 We believe users should have agency over their data without compromising privacy.
 Our goal is to provide transparent, ethical tools that empower organizations to meet legitimate compliance requirements while still respecting the privacy values that Signal represents.

+# Signal Connector

+> **Secure, enterprise grade Signal client built for scalable messaging infrastructure**

+A containerized Signal client powered by signal-cli, designed for enterprise backends with secure message streaming, webhook integration, and per-user deployment capabilities.

 ## Key Features